phil-stt/drf-project/test.md

 1. Access the endpoint in your browser at: `http://127.0.0.1:8000/watch/list/`
 2. Access the Database Admin  at: `http://127.0.0.1:8000/dashboard/`
-3. Register new basic user at: `http://127.0.0.1:8000/account/register/` with the required data (username, email, password, password2)
+3. Register new basic user at: `http://127.0.0.1:8000/account/register/` with the required form data (username, email, password, password2)
 4. Login and obtain token at:  `http://127.0.0.1:8000/account/login/`
 5. Add a streaming platform here (Admin only): `POST http://127.0.0.1:8000/watch/stream/`
    ```